-The contributions of this paper are noteworthy on several counts.
-First, the paper demonstrates that an enhanced socio-economic modeling system that includes both a population synthesizer and a microsimulator of demographic attributes can effectively produce a representative population for a model region.
+The contributions of this study are noteworthy on several counts.
+First, it demonstrates that an enhanced socio-economic modeling system that includes both a population synthesizer and a microsimulator of demographic attributes can effectively produce a representative population for a model region.
 While the application of a population synthesizer by itself may yield desirable results, the application of a comprehensive econometric microsimulator of socio-economic characteristics in conjunction with a population synthesizer will help provide the rich variance in input variables desired for travel forecasting.
-This paper offers real-world empirical evidence that known census distributions can indeed be replicated by a socio-economic modeling system such as that deployed for the Southern California Association of Governments.
-Second, the paper demonstrates that microsimulation model systems can be applied in large scale settings such as the Southern California region that encompasses a population of nearly 18 million people.
+This chapter offers real-world empirical evidence that known census distributions can indeed be replicated by a socio-economic modeling system such as that deployed for the Southern California Association of Governments.
+Second, the chapter demonstrates that microsimulation model systems can be applied in large scale settings such as the Southern California region that encompasses a population of nearly 18 million people.
 Although there were initial concerns about the ability of a microsimulation model system to replicate patterns of population distributions in such a large and diverse region, it has been shown that a synthetic population generator combined with a socio-economic microsimulator can be successfully deployed in large scale simulation contexts.
 Finally, the model system includes a novel multiple discrete continuous extreme value (MDCEV) model combined with a multinomial logit model to simulate vehicle fleet composition by type of vehicle and the allocation of vehicles to drivers in the household.
 This component of the simulator will undoubtedly be useful in addressing emerging planning issues related to energy sustainability and greenhouse gas emissions.

-Additional work is ongoing to migrate the model system to a new 12,000 zone system and examine the computational feasibility of implementing a socio-economic microsimulation model system for such a large number of spatial units.
+Additional work is ongoing to migrate the model system to a new 11,000+ zone system and examine the computational feasibility of implementing a socio-economic microsimulation model system for such a large number of spatial units.
 In addition, some of the components of CEMSELTS that are currently implemented sequentially are being combined into joint model systems to simultaneously simulate multiple attributes while accounting for unobserved heterogeneity and correlated unobserved factors across dimensions of interest.
-Future research should explore whether the margin of error varies according to the size of the study area and the extent to which variations in data quality among small and larger areas might affect validation statistics.